Gyanu Rana

-Gyanu Rana (Nepali: ज्ञानु राणा; born October 3, 1949) is a singer and a reality show judge, born in Thamel, Kathmandu, Nepal.
+Gyanu Rana (Nepali: ज्ञानु राणा; born October 3, 1949) is a singer and a reality show judge, born in Batulechaur, Pokhara, Nepal.
 She wrote and sang popular Nepali songs like "Siri Ma Siri Ni Kanchha" and "Manchhe Ko Maya Yaha" with Narayan Gopal.

 Early life and education

 Rana is the daughter of Dharmaraj Thapa, a noted poet and renowned folk singer.
 Her father worked in Radio Nepal and was later appointed a member of Nepal Academy, a Nepalese government institution formed for the promotion and development of Nepalese culture.
 Her mother, Savitri Thapa, is the founder of Dharmaraj Savitri Thapa Lok Sahitya Guthi, a forum to promote Nepalese folk songs and culture.

 Rana grew up in the Batulechaur subdivision of Pokhara, Nepal, and studied there until the primary level.
 She later moved to Kathmandu for higher studies.
 She completed her education in 1965, while enrolled in Padma Kanya, Dillibazar.
 She studied home science in Bharateswori Homes of Mymensingh in Bangladesh during 1967–68 and passed her intermediate level examination from Tribhuvan University of Nepal in 1970.
 In 1977, she trained at the Music College, Baroda under M. S. University, Baroda, India.
 In 1982 she received a degree of Senior-level Diploma in first division from Prayag Sngeet Samiti of Allahabad, India.